Comprehensive Guide to John the Ripper. Part 1: Introducing and Installing John the Ripper

 Hashcat can use the graphics card to crack any supported algorithms.

-John the Ripper for GPU Cracking only supports certain kinds of algorithms.
+John the Ripper for GPU Cracking supports only certain kinds of algorithms.

 If you have several video cards, Hashcat out of the box supports working with multiple devices at once and by default splits the task into the required number of threads and the size of each task is tied to the performance of the video card.